WojciechMatuszewski/programming-notes/aws-stuff.md

   - **S3 Standard**, stored across multiple devices and multiple facilities. **Standard can tolerate AZ failure**

     - **RRS (reduced redundancy)**: this one is designed for **non-critical data** that is **stored less redunantly on s3 standard**.
 You would use this for **data that can be replaced / replayed**.
+      While using this might seem like a good option, this **is not the cheapest solution, when it comes to storage, it is the chepest when it comes to the API usage though**.

   - **S3-IA/S3 One Zone-IA** (**Infrequent Access**): for data that is accessed less frequently but requires rapid access when needed